Getting started

 }

-We have completed this short quick start guide to show fundamental concepts of the framework: routes and controllers, requests, run server.
+We have completed this short quick start guide to show fundamental concepts of the framework: routes and controllers, requests, and running the server.
 In the following sections, concepts about the architecture of the framework and its characteristics will be deepened.

 Important